-Nice dark impression of Giacomo Gastaldi's important map of the East Coast of North America, the first "modern" printed map of the east coast of North America.
+Nice example of Giacomo Gastaldi's imporatnt map of the East Coast of North America, the first "modern" printed map of the east coast of North America.

 The reference to Larcadia in the map is from Verrazzano and has been determined to be Kitty Hawk, North Carolina, by Morison.
 Angoulesme (New York Harbor), Flora (Long Island) and P Refuge (Narrangansett Bay), are also from Verrazzano's explorations.

 Verrazano originally landed on the Coast near Cape Fear, headed south briefly, before turning northward and sailing as far as the Coast of Maine, then back to France.
 Tierra De Nurumberg is an early reference to New England.
 Following Gastaldi's work, Ruscelli's map is largely unchanged, except for the extension of the rivers and the depiction of the Hudson and St. Lawrence Rivers as joining each other, which is based upon Ramusio.

 The map is one of the "modern" maps to appear in Giacomo Gastaldi's La Geografia and was one of the two earliest regional maps of America. .

 Giacomo Gastaldi (1500-1566) is considered the foremost Italian cartographer of the sixteenth century, alongside Paolo Forlani.
 His skills of compilation are comparable to those of Mercator and Ortelius, yet much less is known of his life than of his two contemporaries.
 Gastaldi was born in Villafranca, Piedmont, but had established himself in Venice by 1539.
 He originally worked as an engineer, but turned to mapmaking from the 1540s onward.